 Alien curled in the corner of the wreckage, thinking.
 About wealth.
 About legends.
 About new shiny warp-drive spaceship it’s going to get.
 About mythical polypropylene and how nobody believed in it just because it can’t be found anywhere in the known space.
 But here it was.
 On the small planet right there.
 But there was a problem.

-So, a couple of thousands of years from now, on the small planet that once was a home of a weird life form that has gone extinct by suffocation because of enormous amount of polypropylene they have manufactured, my clones – hundreds of them – will mine the dumps of plastic toys, bottles, bags and what not.
+So, a couple of thousands of years from now, on the small planet that once was a home of a weird life form that has gone extinct by suffocation caused by the enormous amount of polypropylene they have manufactured, clones – thousands of them – will mine the dumps of plastic toys, bottles, bags and what not.
 Slaves of a slimy creature with tentacles, space adventurer with a bit of luck and a great idea.
 And a shiny warp-drive spaceship.

 NASA, can I take that picture back?